Algeciras campaign order of battle: British squadron

+Source: James, pp. 126–131, Clowes, pp. 466–470, Musteen, pp. 48–50 "No. 15392".
+The London Gazette.
+3 August 1801. pp. 945–946.

 French and Spanish squadron

 The combined squadron was formed on 9 July by the merger of Linois's battered force at Algeciras and Moreno's relief force.
 It totaled five Spanish ships of the line and four French and was much larger than its British opponent.
 However, all of Linois's ships were badly damaged from the first battle and the captured Hannibal was so battered that Moreno ordered it to return to Algeciras with the frigate Indienne on 12 July.
 Neither took any part in the battle.
-Much of the combined squadron was not engaged in the second battle, managing to escape Saumarez's pursuit and reach Cadiz safely.
+Much of the combined squadron was not engaged in the second battle, managing to escape Saumarez's pursuit and reach Cádiz safely.
 The rearguard of Rear Carlos, San Hermengildo and Saint Antoine was overwhelmed in the night however and Formidable only escaped after a fierce engagement on the Spanish coast the following morning.